IABTechLab/uid2docs/README.md

 **Contact Info**

-If you want to contact the relevant team at The Trade Desk to access UID2, please use the email aliaes list below.
-Note that this is only temporary, and when the system moves to independent governance access will be through
+If you want to contact the relevant team at The Trade Desk to access UID2, please use the email aliases below.
+Note that this is only temporary, and when the system moves to independent governance access will be through various industry groups.
 +  UID2publishers@thetradedesk.com - If you are a publisher or developer
 +  UID2partners@thetradedesk.com - If you are a brand, agency, data provider, DSP, SSP, CDP, or related company